homebysix/auto-update-magic/README.md

 This file determines what happens when autopkg runs the Firefox.jss recipe.
 It's a good one to use as a template for other apps.

-Note that there is a ParentRecipe specified, so you should subscrube to the `github.com/autopkg/recipes` repo.
+Note that there is a ParentRecipe specified, so you should subscribe to the `github.com/autopkg/recipes` repo.

-- **AutoUpdatePolicyTemplate.xml** policy template
+- **PolicyTemplate.xml** policy template

 This determines the parameters of the policy updated when the `.jss` recipe runs.
 You will modify this file if you need to change the trigger used, or add Self Service information to the policy, for example.

-- **AutoUpdateSmartGroupTemplate.xml** smart group template
+- **SmartGroupTemplate.xml** smart group template

 This determines the criteria of the smart group updated when the `.jss` recipe runs.
 You will modify this file if you need to scope a policy all managed Macs, rather than just to the "Testing" static computer group.